Timeshift tutorial

 sudo dnf install timeshift

 It will create snapshot on command using both CLI commands and through the User Interface.
-It is extremely easy to use and the tutorial from Linux Mint (referenced below) is good enough.
+It is extremely easy to use and the tutorial from Linux Mint is good enough.

 Essential Setup